soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_harmonisation.md

 ## Overview and Scope

-The component harmonizes the content as imported by the [Harvester component](./ingestion.md).
+The component harmonises the content as imported by the [Harvester component](./ingestion.md).
 A database is populated with the harmonised metadata content.

 ## Key Features

-- harmonizes metadata to a common model
+- harmonises metadata to a common model
 - merges multiple instances of a record to a single entity

 ## Architecture